 The Quality and Audit Sub Group is the key co-ordinating forum for setting the terms of reference for the joint programme of audits and collating and reporting on the findings of the audit activity.
 The findings should identify what needs to be learnt, the areas of practice that need improvement and what the programme of action is that will lead to sustained improvements.
 Each agency taking part will take responsibility for ensuring that the learning is disseminated in their agency and progress should feed into their annual review of progress in safeguarding.

-Appendix 2 sets out the agreed work plan for multi agency audits.
-The areas of focus are derived from the findings of inspections, analysis of performance information and serious case reviews.
+Appendix 2 provides explanation of the process, including what multi agency cases have been undertaken and how the programme of audits is determined which includes findings of inspections, analysis of performance information and serious case reviews.